Bong vs Pipe: Complete Comparison

 Strengths of Bongs

-From a effects standpoint, bongs are excellent for users seeking rapid, intense onset — particularly useful for those consuming indica-dominant strains for relaxation or nighttime use.
+From an effects standpoint, bongs are excellent for users seeking rapid, intense onset — particularly useful for those consuming indica-dominant strains for relaxation or nighttime use.
 The larger volume of smoke inhaled in each rip accelerates THC delivery to the bloodstream via the lungs.

 Weaknesses of Bongs